tech beamers

 Share

-How to Reverse the Digits of a Number in Python
+• While Loop to Reverse a Number in Python

 The reverse operation requires a number to swap the first and last digits, the second and second-to-last digits, and so on.
 For example, if you have the number 12345, reversing it would result in 54321.
 You may need to reverse a nondecimal number in various applications, such as checking for palindromes or solving mathematical problems.